-If you have an adjusted gross income (AGI) of up to $75,000 ($150,000 married filing jointly), you could be eligible for the full amount of the recovery rebate.
+If you have an adjusted gross income (AGI) of up to $75,000 ($112,500 if filing head of household, $150,000 if married filing jointly), you could be eligible for the full amount of the recovery rebate.

 *Note, adjusted gross income (AGI) is your gross income like wages, salaries, or interest minus adjustments for eligible deductions like student loan interest or your IRA deduction.
 Your AGI can be found on line 8b of your 2019 Form 1040.